 Agencies, owners, engineers and project managers around the world consistently specify American fabrication codes and certification standards.
-Recognizing them in a contract is the first step, but assuring that a fabrication firm can meet the requirements by implementing the right procedures and conducting the right training is a much greater accomplishment.
+Recognizing them in a contract is the first step, but assuring that you can meet the requirements through the right procedures and training is a much greater accomplishment.

 What is the Infrastructure Standard for Metals?